Guards (Singapore Army): History

-On 31 July 1980, the soldiers of 7 SIB received stable belts as another symbol of their elite status.
-In that same year, 7 SIB was reorganised into a brigade consisting of only Guardsmen.
+On 31 July 1980, the soldiers of 7 SIB was reorganised into a brigade consisting of only Guardsmen.
 7 SIR was renamed 3rd Battalion, Singapore Guards (3 Guards).
 The three Guards battalions received their colours on 11 June 1983.
 On 23 June 1989, the Guardsmen received the Guards tab, which they wear on the left sleeves of their uniforms.

 On 9 June 1994, the Guards adopted the khaki beret to replace the olive green beret, which is still used by the Infantry formation.
 On 11 October 1994, the Guards formally became a formation of the Singapore Army.
 All Guards units, including 7 SIB, are now under the administration and command of HQ Guards.

 Operations

 Guards has been deployed to provide support in disaster relief and humanitarian aid operations, such as during the 1986 Hotel New World collapse in Singapore, the 2004 Indian Ocean earthquake and tsunami, the 2011 Christchurch earthquake, the Aceh Monitoring Mission in Timor Leste and the humanitarian aid mission in Afghanistan from 2007 to 2013.